About the Tormas

 The artist, Lama Tharchin Rinpoché, was the tenth lineage holder of the largest Tibetan yogi sect, the Repkong Ngak-mang.
 This family lineage of awareness holders was originally based at Repkong, the great monastery of tantric knowledge in the eastern Tibetan region of Amdo.
 Lama Tharchin Rinpoché trained and gained experience in the ultimate great mysteries of the three inner tantras as well as the relative forms of training such as song, mandala design, dance, and sacred art.
 In Tibet, he served as the main shrine attendant (chöpön) in the protector temple at His Holiness Dudjom Rinpoché’s residence for a period of seven years, where he was solely responsible for creating and attending to all the tormas regularly offered.
 After escaping Tibet for India in 1960, Lama Tharchin Rinpoché came to His Holiness Dudjom Rinpoché’s center in Kalimpong where he again served as main shrine attendant at the Ngakpa Tsok Khang (yogi temple) at Rigdzin Pema Ga-Tsal.
 He also taught at Kyabjé Dudjom Rinpoché’s Ani Tsok Khang (nuns’ temple).
 Later settling at Kyabjé Dudjom Rinpoché’s seat in Orissa, India, Lama Tharchin Rinpoché served as gekö (head disciplinarian) and trained the shrine attendants as well as fulfilling other duties.

 Lama Tharchin Rinpoché’s torma work is internationally acclaimed as exemplary.
 He has honored requests for his tormas in Buddhist centers in India, Nepal, Japan, Taiwan, America, and around the world.
-Rinpoché continues to teach the art of torma-making to his students.
+Rinpoche continued to teach the art of torma-making to his students throughout his life.